Super Late Model Rules

 Note: As we try to match rules with national series, we plan to follow the Lucas Oil Late Model Series and “unified” national rules for bodies and car construction as much as possible.
-The rules below will be changed to reflect those changes once the rules are releases.
-Because of that, these rules are subject to change at any time.
+Because of that, these rules will not be updated until those rules are updated for 2023.

 - Tire Rule